Tayyab-Ahmad-44/Ecommerce-Chatbot/README.md

 Then I went with my last but not least option, which was to deploy it on Streamlit Cloud.
 After some time, I was able to accomplish that.
 Here is the link if you want to visit: "https://tayyab-maktek.streamlit.app/".

 # Conclusion
-The most efficient way that I found was to use finetuning because, in a website or any other place where users ask something from a chatbot, the most important factor is response time ⏱️.
+The most efficient way that I found was to use finetuning because, in a website or any other place where users ask something from a chatbot, the most important factor is response time.
 The latency of the finetuned model is very good, making it ideal for this type of application.
 However, I finetuned the model, but unfortunately, I wasn't able to integrate it into the chatbot due to a lack of resources.
 We can also use RAG here for simplicity.